noteanddata/gourl/README.md

 ```

 # todo
-2. supprt post with -n and -c
-3. have other tools related to http protocol
+* have other tools related to http protocol